George W. Julian: Republican

+Civil War

 During the American Civil War, Julian called for arming blacks and for their enlistment as Union soldiers.
 In 1864, during the Thirty-eighth Congress, he was unsuccessful in his effort to repeal the Fugitive Slave Law.
 (It was tabled by a 66 to 51 vote, but a similar bill became law two years later.)
 Julian also challenged the pleas that called for the war to be fought within constitutional limits.
 Taking the House floor to counter "the never-ending gabble about the sacredness of the Constitution," Julian told his colleagues, "It will not be forgotten that the red-handed murderers and thieves who set this rebellion on foot went out of the Union yelping for the Constitution which they had conspired to overthrow by the blackest perjury and treason that ever confronted the Almighty."

 As a member of the Joint Committee on the Conduct of the War, Julian investigated military as well as civil conduct.
 The committee had no policy-making function; however, it made recommendations for prosecution of the war and served an avenue for the radical Republicans to force their policies on the Abraham Lincoln administration.
 He investigated Confederate atrocities and the mistreatment of prisoners of war, hectored generals who showed insufficient zeal in pressing on the fight, and pursued committee's most important objective, securing the dismissal of Union Army general George B. McClellan, whose slowness in advancing on the enemy Julian saw as nearly treasonable.